 Those who enjoy star gazing should appreciate Adler Planetarium, which is located on the Chicago Museum Campus along with the Field Museum and Shedd Aquarium.
 Just note that while the space science exhibitions are free during "discount days," the museum's sky shows are not.

-Illinois teachers (pre-K through 12) and active military personnel receive free general admission; students and seniors (with ID) receive $2 off; Chicago residents, with proof of residency, also receive discounts on admission.
+Illinois teachers (pre-K through 12), active police and firefighters, veterans, and active military personnel receive free general admission with ID; students and seniors with ID receive a discount; Chicago residents, with proof of residency, also receive discounts on admission.

 The Art Institute of Chicago is one of the world's premier art museums, housing a collection that spans 5,000 years.
 It showcases a tremendous collection of art in a number of different mediums, including paintings, prints, drawings, sculptures, photographs, video, textiles and architectural drawings.
 The Art Institute also plays host to a number of traveling exhibits, such as works by Monet and Van Gogh.